CalebJohn/joplin-math-mode/README.md

 Plus [many more functions](https://mathjs.org/docs/reference/functions.html) provided by mathjs.

+# Editor Support
+Math Mode works in the **Markdown Editor**, **Viewer**, and **Rich Text Editor**.
+Note that the `inline` configuration option (which places results on the same line as expressions) is not supported in the Rich Text Editor.
+Inline math expressions will render in the Rich Text Editor, but will be converted into HTML if saved.

 # Installation
 - Go to `Tools -> Options -> Plugins`(macOS: Joplin -> Preferences -> Plugins)